alexpotter1/Weight-Tracker/Design/Design Progression.md

 ### Second design and storyboard
 #### Issues with the first design
 Unfortunately, just after the project was created I realised that the first design would not be able to create a working application on the client's computer.

+I physically attempted to run a prototype on the client's computer, and it loaded but it didn't show an interface.
+This would have not met the following requirement in the specification:
+* **5**: Application must load, function effectively and not hang or crash

-That is because by default, a "Storyboard" is created to handle the UI design, and this only functions on a newer OS than the client is running.
+By default, a "Storyboard" is created to handle the UI design, and this only functions on a newer OS than the client is running.
 I had two solutions to this problem:
 * Advise the user to upgrade their operating system - I did not want to have to do this
 * Create a new application with legacy "XIB" user interface files that function on the target OS